pbeffrey/jupyter-notebook-edm-01/README.md

 # GHCN Analysis Getting Started

-The Global Historical Climate Network (GHCN) comprises stations in 180 countries and territories collecting daily climate data summaries including: maximum and minimum temperature, precipitation, snowfall, etc. The current size of the uncompressed text-based data is almost 30GB.
+The Global Historical Climate Network (GHCN) comprises over 100,000 stations in 180 countries and territories collecting daily climate data summaries including: maximum and minimum temperature, precipitation, snowfall, etc. The current total size of the uncompressed text-based data is almost 30GB.

 This project attempts to take the grunt work out of loading and processing the 'raw' data into a form that's easier to access using NumPy and Pandas within a Jupyter Notebook.
 It consists of a small Python library for loading data from a *local* copy of the GHCN-Daily repository along with a sample Jupyter Notebook illustrating its use—see [*edm_01.ipynb*](https://github.com/pbeffrey/jupyter-notebook-edm-01/blob/master/edm_01.ipynb) for a static version of that Notebook.